Fredric

 patient's brain with light energy having an efficacious power

-density and wavelength, sufficient to cause a neurotrophic effect
+density and wavelength, sufficient to cause a neurotrophic

-and/or regulation of neurotransmitters, and delivering the light
+effect and/or regulation of neurotransmitters, and delivering

-of at least one week, each treatment period having a duration of
+over the course of at least one week, each treatment period

-at least about 1 minute.
+having a duration of at least about 1 minute.

-[0116] In an embodiment, the NIR light may be pulsed when applied
+[0116] In an embodiment, the NIR light may be pulsed when

 [0117] The light output may be continuously applied at about 250